The Indica APIs

 Rate limits

-The APIs are hosted on the free tier of Render, which has hourly limits.
-I am neither tracking who makes how many calls to the APIs nor throttling calls on IP-address basis.
-My only request is, call these APIs in a fair manner so that I have some hours always available to run my other projects.
+My only request is, call these APIs in a fair manner so that I always have some always available to run my other projects.

 Release history